ssdeanx/deanmachines-front/functions/README.md

   - Prefer semantic search for codebase exploration.
   - Never assume tool registration—verify in `tools/index.ts`.
   - Document all new patterns and integrations here for future reference.
+- **Always follow user instructions exactly.** If you are unsure, ask for clarification before making changes.
+- **Never overwrite or remove code unless explicitly instructed.** Use semantic search and context gathering to understand the impact of your edits.
+- **Before editing, check for dependencies and cross-references.** Many files are interconnected (e.g., tool registration, agent configs).
+- **After editing, always run lint/type checks and validate there are no errors.**
+- **If you are adding or changing a tool, validate its registration and schema.**
+- **Document all changes in the changelog and update the README if the project structure or workflow changes.**
+- **If you are unsure about a file or function, review the codebase and ask for more context.**
+- **Be careful with batch edits.** Make incremental changes and validate after each step.
+- **Never assume a tool or agent is registered—verify in the appropriate index/config file.**
+- **If you break something, revert your change and notify the user immediately.**

 ---